Art-Pacific Home | Site map | Who We Are: Ron Perry and Carolyn Leigh > Ron Perry's Resume

 In 1979, he returned to Tucson to live while still making yearly trips to Australia and Papua New Guinea.
 He also traveled extensively through Mexico and Central and South America before fulfilling a lifelong ambition to explore Irian Jaya, the Indonesian half of the island of New Guinea.

-In 1988, Ron, Carolyn and their friends, the Patania's, traveled the mountain highlands of Irian and canoed the swamps of the Asmat.
+In 1988, Ron, Carolyn and their friends, Frank and Donna Patania, traveled the mountain highlands of Irian and canoed the swamps of the Asmat for the first time.
 They then explored more of Indonesia, including Sumatra, Kalimantan, Java, Bali and many of the other islands.
 In 1996, he and Carolyn explored the southwest tribal areas of China.

-Ron continues to be actively involved in traveling, collecting and trading tribal art, primarily from Papua New Guinea.
+Ron continues to be actively involved as a dealer in tribal art.
+New Guinea remains his true passion.

 Browse OCEANIC ART: